Charles H. McNabb

-Charles H. McNabb was an American politician from Maryland.
+Charles H. McNabb (died May 7, 1955) was an American politician and lawyer from Maryland.
 He served in the Maryland House of Delegates, representing Harford County, from 1914 to 1916.

 Early life

 Charles H. McNabb was born to Sarah Ellen (née Savin) and J. Martin McNabb.
 His father was a lawyer and member of the Maryland legislature.
+He graduated from Bel Air Academy in 1894.
 He attended St. John's College in Annapolis, Maryland, on a scholarship.
 He graduated in 1898 with a Bachelor of Arts.
 He was a member of the track team.
 McNabb was admitted to the bar.
+He was admitted to the bar in 1904.

 Career

+McNabb served as vice principal of Bel Air High School from 1898 to 1904.

 McNabb was a Democrat.
 He was elected as a member of the Maryland House of Delegates, representing Harford County, from 1914 to 1916.
+In 1916, he was appointed by Governor Albert Ritchie as a member of the Maryland Board of Education.
+He served in that role until his resignation to serve as attorney to the county commissioners.
+He worked as a lawyer for over 50 years.

+In 1926, McNabb became director of the Harford National Bank and served as director until its closing in 1932.
+He was elected director of the Harford Mutual Insurance Company in 1938.